GatorSethBarber/SoftwareEngineeringGroup24/Sprint1.md

 * We were unable to implement the back end for allowing people to see which cards are available.
 This is primarily because doing so would require implementation of the entire database, which was temporarily put off.
 However, the design process for the database was completed and the design process for the API is mostly done.

 # Conclusion
 For Sprint 1 of the Gift Card Xchange project, we accomplished two out of the three user stories in our design.
 We successfully designed the first page that features gift cards and how many of them are available, such as Starbucks (0), Target (4), Best Buy (63), and Kohl's (21).
-Furthermore, we produced a login button which, after clicking, a log in window pops up for viewers to either sign up or enter their login information.
+Furthermore, we produced a login button which, after clicking, a login window pops up for viewers to either sign up or enter their login information.
 We also developed the create new users and the retrieve data features with back-end implementations.
 The database stores all the user's information, including their username, password, email, and full name.
-Even though we accomplished some features of front-end and back-end independently, unfortunately, we were unsuccessful in connecting the two ends.
+Even though we accomplished some features of the front-end and back-end independently, unfortunately, we were unsuccessful in connecting the two ends.
 We experienced difficulty trying to connect the front-end to the database of the back-end.
-We will continue to try to resolve this matter and move forward with executing new features in the upcoming sprint.
+We also did not build a resulting webpage after the user press login to view their dashboard.
+We will continue to try to resolve these matters and move forward with executing new features in the upcoming sprint.